lmorchard/blog.decafbad.com/_posts/2003-10-06-rss-data-and-schema.markdown

 </i></blockquote>
 <div class="credit" align="right"><small>Source:<cite><a href="http://journurl.com/support/index.cfm?fa=skin.read&message=664&group=9&thread=444&date=all&mrow=3&trow=1">Roger Benningfield in a comment on his "RSS-Data: A Working Demo"</a></cite></small></div>

-<blockquote cite="http://blogs.it/0100198/2003/10/05.html#a1807"><i>Yes - we know that RDF can do many of the things RSS-Data was designed for.Ê But (believe it or not) it really has nothing to do with RSS 1.0 at all.Ê RSS-Data is about extending RSS 2.0.Ê OK?Ê Not RSS 1.0.
+<blockquote cite="http://blogs.it/0100198/2003/10/05.html#a1807"><i>Yes - we know that RDF can do many of the things RSS-Data was designed for.?
+But (believe it or not) it really has nothing to do with RSS 1.0 at all.?
+RSS-Data is about extending RSS 2.0.?
+OK??
+Not RSS 1.0.
 <br /><br />
-The point here being that the world is bi-forcated and what do we do?Ê Can't we all live together?Ê Can't we put our heads together and come up with solutions that BRIDGE between these two standards - which just happen to have almost the same dam name?
+The point here being that the world is bi-forcated and what do we do??
+Can't we all live together??
+Can't we put our heads together and come up with solutions that BRIDGE between these two standards - which just happen to have almost the same dam name?
 <br /><br />
-I gotta believe there's a way that once we "structure" something - like a Calendar Events, Resumes, Recipes or Reviews - we SHOULD be able to express and subscribe to these micro-contentÊformats - via EITHER RSS 1.0 or RSS 2.0.
+I gotta believe there's a way that once we "structure" something - like a Calendar Events, Resumes, Recipes or Reviews - we SHOULD be able to express and subscribe to these micro-content?formats - via EITHER RSS 1.0 or RSS 2.0.
 <br /><br />
-OK - get it?Ê BRIDGE BETWEEN BOTH RSS 1.0 & RSS 2.0.Ê That's what we want.Ê BOTH!</i></blockquote>
+OK - get it??
+BRIDGE BETWEEN BOTH RSS 1.0 & RSS 2.0.?
+That's what we want.?
+BOTH!</i></blockquote>
 <div class="credit" align="right"><small>Source:<cite><a href="http://blogs.it/0100198/2003/10/05.html#a1807">Marc's Voice: We want BOTH RSS 1.0 & RSS 2.0!</a></cite></small></div>
 <br /><br />
 So, it looks like this RSS-Data thing is gaining momentum and <a href="http://journurl.com/support/users/admin/index.cfm?mode=article&entry=662">demos</a>, so I'm guessing that it's going to become one of the thing us <a href="http://www.decafbad.com/blog/tech/old/oooaee.html">rock-bangers</a> will have to contend with at some point or another in tinkering with things in syndication and interoperability.
 I have my misgivings about it, which mostly center around the issue of schema.